Cloud-native security: where things actually go wrong

 Rule: permissions you don’t review become permissions attackers will use.

-3) Data protection: it’s not just encryption
+3) Data protection: its not just encryption

 Yes, encrypt in transit and at rest.